-As with Alternatives 1 and 2, there would be no impacts to population under Alternative 3.
+As with Alternatives 1 and 2, no impacts to population are expected under Alternative 3.

 Employment

 Impacts to employment under Alternative 3 would be the same as Alternative 1, with the exception that Alternative 3 includes fewer projects, likely requiring fewer construction personnel.